kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 For this article, the following combinations of `model`, `valid_pct` and `fine_tune` were assessed.
-That meant, given 2 possible settings for each variable, that a total of 8 configurations had to be tested.
+That meant, given 2 possible settings for each variable that a total of 8 configurations had to be tested.
 The metric used, is the `error_rate` for all setups.

 **Table[1]**